-Urban planner, photographer, gardener, and habitual maker of things.
-I use this space for short updates, photos, and longer reflections on place, music, design, and daily life.
-If you've found your way here and want to say hello, I'd love to hear from you.
+Urban planner, musician, gardener, and habitual maker of things.
+I use this space for short updates, photos, and longer reflections on place, music, design, travel, and daily life in the Pacific Northwest.

 Recent Updates